grafana/developer-advocacy/projects/Loki Community Calls/2025-03-25-loki-cache.md

 - Cache Concepts
   - What are the telltale signs that indicate you might need a cache?
     - (e.g. high latency retrieving from the store despite all other components working fine)
-  - What tradeoffs do you consider when implementing a cache?
+  - What tradeoffs do you consider when using cache?
-    - (e.g. speed versus potential inaccuracy/outdated data, and cost implications)
+    - (e.g. latency versus potential inaccuracy/outdated data, and cost implications)
-  - When should you use a cache versus a recording rule?
-    - (e.g. recording rules for data that changes over a period and is aggregatable vs. cache for similar repeated queries)
   - What types of queries benefit most from caching, and when might caching be less effective?
-  - Are all query types cached by Loki, or only certain types of queries (for example, raw log queries vs. aggregated metric queries)?
-  - How does caching work in a multi-tenant Loki environment – are caches shared across tenants or isolated per tenant?
-  - How long do cached entries stay valid?

 - Memcached Tiering & Differences
   - Can you describe the different components involved in memcache tiering?
 (Live Draw)